By Mark Koers

 The good news is, there are a number of digital flat panel Mobile Cath Labs available in the interim lab market.

 Here at Modular Devices Inc., we started upgrading to digital flat panel systems back in 2007 and today are proud to say that we’re an “ALL-DIGITAL” fleet.
 Every one of our 25 interim labs has been upgraded to a newer digital flat panel detector system.

 For cardiac cath procedures we have GE Innova 2000/2100 systems, Philips FD10 system, and Siemens Artis.
 For peripheral vascular procedures we have GE Innova 4100’s, Philips FD20’s, and Siemens Artis.
 For combo cath/vascular procedures we offer GE Innova 3100 systems, Philips FD20’s, and Siemens Artis.

 The advantages that digital flat panel systems offer over older I.I.-based systems are clear: high-quality digital imaging, current technology, ability to reduce x-ray dosage, as well as be serviceable and supported for years to come.

 Want to know what we’ve found since upgrading to these newer digital systems?
 We found they simply work, period.

 Partly because these systems are newer, partly because they’re digital and not analog, partly because they’re built better with more modern technology.
 In fact, our service records support the fact that there are significantly fewer service-related issues since we’ve upgraded to digital.

-A digital flat panel system is what you and your physicians want and need with an in-house cath lab, so why not expect the same with a mobile cath lab?
-If you want the best guarantee for a safe and reliable Mobile Cath Lab, be sure you Go Digital.
-You'll be glad you did!
+A digital flat panel system is what you and your physicians want and need with an in-house cath lab, so why not expect the same with Mobile Cath Labs?
+If you want the best guarantee for safe and reliable Mobile Cath Lab, be sure you Go Digital.
+You’ll be glad you did!